sign-language-translator/sign-language-translator/README.md

 ## Credits and Gratitude

 This project started in October 2021 as a BS Computer Science final year project with 3 students and 1 supervisor.
-After 9 months at university, it became a hobby project for Mudassar who has continued it till at least 2023-08-27.
+After 9 months at university, it became a hobby project for Mudassar who has continued it till at least 2023-09-18.

 <details>
 <summary> Immense gratitude towards: (click to expand)</summary>

-- [Mudassar Iqbal](https://github.com/mdsrqbl) for leading and coding the project so far.
+- [Mudassar Iqbal](https://github.com/mdsrqbl) for coding the project so far.
 - Rabbia Arshad for help in initial R&D and web development.
 - Waqas Bin Abbas for assistance in initial video data collection process.
 - Kamran Malik for setting the initial project scope, idea of motion transfer and connecting us with Hamza Foundation.